tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - sequencing of TCRβ chains revealed clonal expansion of CD8 T cells in blood samples collected before irAE onset
  - expansion of > 55 CD8 T cell clones preceeded severe irAE onset
 ## Introduction
- - **hypothesis: clonal expansion of T cells in the systemic circulation, which are likely to be reactive against self-antigens, may correlate with irAEs (since clonal expansion of T cells in tumor tissues, which are likely tumor reactive, may predict for clinical benefit with immune checkpoint therapy)**
+ - **hypothesis: clonal expansion of T cells in systemic circulation, which could be reactive against self-antigens, may correlate with irAEs (analogous to clonal expansion of T cells in tumor tissues, which are likely tumor reactive, perhaps predicting clinical benefit with immune checkpoint therapy)**
 ## Results
 ### Evaluation for biomarkers that may correlate with clinical outcomes
  - increased ICOS<sup>+</sup> CD4 T cells biomarker of ICI